 The Search for Extra-Terrestrial Genomes

 Life on Mars, if it exists, may share a common ancestry with life on Earth due to lithological exchange (presumably containing microbial life) between early Mars and Earth.
 Therefore, environmental DNA (and RNA) metagenomic sequencing has the potential to provide unambiguous evidence of ancestrally-related life on Mars.
-The Search for Extraterrestrial Genomes (SETG) instrument integrates nucleic acid extraction and nanopore sequencing.
+The Search for Extraterrestrial Genomes (SETG) instrument integrates nucleic acid extraction and nanopore sequencing for in-situ life detection on Mars.

 Carr et al. (2017) Aerospace Conference, IEEE ResearchGate